wix-incubator/corvid-external-db-mysql-adapter/README.md

 Currently, the driver has authentication in the form of a _secret key_ (see documentation above).

-It gets deployed together with the connector to Google AppEngine.
-Every request made to the connector is then verified against the secret key.
+It gets deployed together with the adapter to Google AppEngine.
+Every request made to the adapter is then verified against the secret key.

 The authentication functionality can be further extended by modifying the `utils/auth-middleware.js` file.